- Characters first appearing in Shadow Dragon and the Blade of Light or Shadow Dragon will be found here.

 Miloah (Miroa)The Pontifex of Khadein, Linde's father, and one of the pupils of the White Sage Gotoh.
 Due to his virtuous heart, he was chosen to wield the light magic Aura by Gotoh.
 However, Gharnef would later betray Miloah and Gotoh out of jealousy.
 At the beginning of the War of Shadows, Gharnef, backed by the Dolhr Empire, invaded Khadein and used his dark magic Imhullu to kill Miloah.
 Before his death, however, Miloah had entrusted Aura to his daughter and sent her to safety.

-- Adaptation-Induced Plot Hole: He was the original inheritor of Aura and gave it to his daughter before his death.
-In the DS Remakes, while Linde can use it at E rank, it is a B rank to other female mages.
+- Adaptation Induced Plothole: He was the original inheritor of Aura and gave it to his daughter before his death.
+In the DS Remakes, while Linde can use it with an E rank for tomes, it is a B rank tome for other female mages.
 How Miloah was able to use a female-exclusive tome is never questioned.

 - Badass Moustache: His only depiction ever, a Mystery guidebook illustration, gives him one.

-- Light 'em Up: Wielded Aura before Linde.
+- Light 'em Up: Wielded the light tome Aura before Linde.

 For Naga's tropes, see her section here.